-Assessment of learning is achieved through structured exercises and an automotive Case Study.
-Our tutors provide feedback and advisement to ensure that risk-based thinking, ethical behaviour, human factors and associated best practices are fully understood in the context of the automotive/aerospace/defence industry.
+Assessment of learning is achieved through structured exercises and a Case Study.
+Our tutors provide feedback and advisement to ensure that risk-based thinking, ethical behaviour, human factors and associated best practices are fully understood in the context of the manufacturing industry.

 - All participants undertake an assessed Case Study to test their application of 8-D (we can even use your own real work problems!)

-- A optional 1½-hour written examination is available at the end of Day-2 based on an individual analysis of an Aerospace Case Study.
+- A optional 1½-hour written examination is available at the end of Day-2 based on an individual analysis of an industry specific Study.